 There are pros and cons to using a print-on-demand service for reproducing your original artwork.

-A print-on-demand company will print, fulfill and ship the prints directly to the buyer at no upfront costs to the artist.
+A print-on-demand company will print, fulfill and ship the prints directly to the buyer at no upfront cost to the artist.
 The artist will receive royalties for each print that is sold.
+You will not be able to sell limited edition prints if you use a POD service because you must sign and number the prints.
+However, you can purchase the prints from the POD service and have them shipped to your home, where you can sign and bumper the copies and ship them to the customers.

 Pros For POD Services: